Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 155.8

-Arizona has gone 9-1-0 against the spread, while Florida Atlantic's ATS record this season is 8-3-0.
-The Wildcats are 4-6-0 and the Owls are 6-5-0 in terms of hitting the over.
+Arizona has compiled a 9-1-0 record against the spread this season, while Florida Atlantic is 8-3-0.
+The Wildcats have a 4-6-0 record going over the point total, while games involving the Owls have a record of 6-5-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM